 |Litigation Home||Ongoing Litigation||Selected Cases||Alphabetical Case Index|

 On June 14, 2012, Free Speech filed suit in the U.S. District Court for the District of Wyoming challenging the constitutionality of the Commission’s regulations, policies and practices regarding the determination of when a communication constitutes express advocacy, whether a communication is a solicitation, and whether a group is a political committee.
-The group seeks injunctive relief and a declaratory judgment that the rules are unconstitutional, on their face and as applied.
+The group sought injunctive relief and a declaratory judgment that the rules are unconstitutional, on their face and as applied.

 Free Speech is a Wyoming-based, unincorporated association with a stated purpose of promoting and protecting “free speech, limited government, and constitutional accountability."
 The political organization plans to use individual donations to finance $10,000 in Internet, newspaper, TV, and radio ads during the months leading up to the 2012 election.
 Free Speech states that it will not coordinate any of its advertising expenditures and will not accept donations from foreign nationals and federal contractors.
 Nor will it contribute to federal candidates, political parties, or political committees.